Trehinos/any_of/README.md

 ## Status

-The library is terminated.
-It may evolve but not actively.
+The library may evolve but not actively.

 The project follows semantic versioning, so the API will be stable in a given major version.